-The Excel DATEVALUE function converts a date represented as text into a proper Excel date.
-For example, the formula =DATEVALUE("12/31/2015") returns a serial number in the Excel date system that represents December 31, 2015.
-Proper Excel dates are more useful than text dates since they can be directly manipulated with formulas and pivot tables to create summaries and perform other date-based analysis.
+The Excel DATEVALUE function converts a date represented as a text string into a valid Excel date.
+For example, the formula =DATEVALUE("3/10/1975") returns a serial number (27463) in the Excel date system that represents March 10, 1975.
+Proper Excel dates are more useful than text dates since they can be directly manipulated with formulas and pivot tables .

+The DATEVALUE function takes just one argument, called date_text.
 If date_text is a cell address, the value of the cell must be text.
-If date_text is entered directly into the formula it must be enclosed in quotes.
+If date_textis entered directly into the formula it must be enclosed in quotes.

-Will return a #VALUE error if date_text refers to a cell that does not contain a date formatted as text.
+DATEVALUE will return a #VALUE error if date_textrefers does not contain a date formatted as text.

 The Excel TIMEVALUE function converts a time represented as text into a proper Excel time.
 For example, the formula =TIMEVALUE("9:00 AM") returns 0.375, the numeric representation of 9:00 AM in Excel's time system.
 Numeric time values are more...